zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 The inmemory storage method is useful for testing and integration verification.
 Be sure that you do not use inmemory storage in production.
 The key/value pairs are stored only in the memory of a single instance of the service.
 As such, the key/value pairs do not persist.

-### Additional Storage Support

-To add a new implementation it is necessary to provide the library with the implementation of the `Storage.class`, and properly configure Spring with the additional implementation.

-**Example:**

-    @ConditionalOnProperty(
-        value = "caching.storage",
-        havingValue = "custom"
-    )
-    @Bean
-    public Storage custom() {
-        return new CustomStorage();
-    }

-The previous example shows the configuration within a library that uses a different storage method than the default (inmemory).

-It is possible to provide the custom implementation through the `-Dloader.path` property provided on startup of the Caching service.

 ## How to start the service

 By default, the Caching service starts along with the other Zowe components.
 To prevent the Caching service from starting, set the following parameter to `false`: